magnickolas/refresher-bot/README.md

 Then put your telegram API and bot API keys into the [bot's config file](config/bot.yaml).

-Also there are [MongoDB's](config/mongodb.yaml) and [monitoring's](config/monitoring.yaml) config files with a parameters' clarification.
+Also, there are [MongoDB's](config/mongodb.yaml) and [monitoring's](config/monitoring.yaml) config files with the parameters' clarification.

 ## Usage
 Start a bot with the following command: